Available in VPC

 If a Run is scheduled using Recurring Run, many Runs may accumulate in the Active state.
 Runs that are no longer needed or are less important can be moved to the Archived state to reduce the number of Active Runs.
 A Run can only be deleted when it is in the Archived state.

-Deleting a Run removes it from the Run interface, and all workflow and Pod resources created for that Run are also deleted.
+Deleting a Run removes it from the Run interface, and the workflow and Pod resources created for that Run in the Project Namespace are also deleted.

 Cleaning up Pipeline Run Resources